Gorilla Grodd: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Grodd is the one who founded the terrorist organization called the Black Hole and he is using technology that could contain the power of the Speed Force.
-In addition, he also mind-controlled Fast Track into operating as Negative Flash.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
+Grodd is depicted as the founder of the terrorist organization Black Hole and utilizes technology that contains the power of the Speed Force.
+In addition, he mind-controlled Meena Dhawan into operating as the Negative Flash.

-Since he is defeated by the Flash with his plans of controlling the Speed Force foiled, he has been recruited by Lex Luthor who promised him incredible power to paralyze people's movements called "The Still Force" which was released due to the shattering of the Source Wall.
-It also enabled him to act as a guardian of Turtle.
+In the We are Yesterday storyline, Grodd appears as a leading member of the Legion of Doom.
+He manipulates Air Wave into spying on the Justice League on his behalf, claiming that Air Wave is dying from "tachyon poisoning".
+Grodd later absorbs Omega energy from the rift created following Darkseid's death and dubs himself "Gorilla God".
+However, Air Wave betrays Grodd and defeats him with help from a group of heroes summoned from the past.
+Following his defeat, Grodd allies with Time Trapper and the World Forger, forming the Quantum Quorum to deal with Darkseid's return and the damage dealt to the timestream.

 Powers and abilities

 Grodd's psionic abilities allow him to place other beings under his mental control and transfer his consciousness into other bodies.
 Grodd also has (on occasion) vast telekinetic abilities ranging from force beams, telekinetic transmutation of matter and lifting thousands of tons mentally.
-In recent issues he has shown the ability to absorb intelligence through the consumption of human brains.
+In later appearances, he has shown the ability to absorb intelligence through the consumption of human brains.
 He possesses great superhuman strength far exceeding that of an ordinary gorilla.
 He is a scientific genius who has mastered Gorilla City's advanced technology and who has created many incredible inventions of his own.
-He also uses large laser guns.
-His thought process still operates at a relatively human speed; the Flashes have shown some degree of immunity to his telepathic illusions by moving so fast that their thoughts process Grodd's illusions in slow motion.
-In one story, Grodd either gains or strengthens his already vast psychokinetic abilities via ingesting a pill he develops after evolving himself into a human, enabling him to control the forces of nature.
-But after he turns back, he loses this power as his brain is not evolved enough; in later stories, however, Grodd has been seen using both his psionic attributes openly without the need of accelerated evolution.